 Recommendations for policy and practice In light of the foregoing developments related to challenges facing women in reentry, the author offers the following policy and practice recommendations:

 Recommendation 1: Gender-Responsive Reentry

-Reentry programs aimed at female offenders should utilize actuarial screening instruments for substance use disorders, psychiatric disorders, and criminogenic risk that have been designed specifically for women, as well as implementing various programming elements that are gender informed.
+Reentry programs aimed at female who are incarcerated should utilize actuarial screening instruments for substance use disorders, psychiatric disorders, and criminogenic risk that have been designed specifically for women, as well as implementing various programming elements that are gender informed.

 Recommendation 2: Integrated Treatment for Co-Occurring Disorders

-Reentry programs should screen inmates for substance use disorders, mental illness, and chronic health conditions that may impact their recovery and reintegration.
+Reentry programs should screen incarcerated persons for substance use disorders, mental illness, and chronic health conditions that may impact their recovery and reintegration.
 They should design individualized treatment plans that concurrently address these comorbidities.

 Recommendation 3: Therapeutic Communities